 Boilers are vital vessels with multiple industrial and household applications.
 Their primary function is to generate steam.

 The boiler comprises numerous sections or serves as a support system for the boiler to create the desired quantity of steam or heat.
 Water and steam are transported throughout the system via tubes.
-There are also soot blowers, which blast air or steam water into the boiler to keep it clear of fly ash or particles.
+Soot blowers also blast air or steam water into the boiler to clear fly ash or particles.
 Economizers collect heat from the exit gas and pre-heat the water required to generate steam, while burners burn the fuel (gas, coal, oil, or waste).
 In addition, many other related systems, such as insulation, brick, refractory, and lagging, contribute to the energy of the steam boiler.

 Furthermore, boilers require feedwater before they can create steam.
 Boiler feed pumps deliver high-pressure feedwater from the deaerator tank to the boiler.
 It is an essential unit of the entire boiler system.